 There are several different types of cowbells.
 There is the standard cowbell, which is the one most commonly known today.
-Then there are alpine bells, German version (coming from the Alps, thus the name), with a distinctive round shape.
+Then there are alpine bells, the German version (coming from the Alps, thus the name), with a distinctive round shape.
 Also, there are different types of combined cowbells used in Africa and the Caribbean, allowing the player to play them together or to crash them all at once, creating a different and louder sound.

 The cowbell is today usually played as an addition to the drum set and as such can usually be clamped to a rack or cymbal stand.
-Also, it can be played from hand, but if it doesn’t have a special handle to allow the player not to hold the bell directly in the hand, the sound can be a lot dampened and muffled by a hand.
+Also, it can be played by hand, but if it doesn’t have a special handle to allow the player not to hold the bell directly in the hand, the sound can be a lot dampened and muffled by a hand.

-As well as other percussion instruments, the cowbell is not meant to be played as a solo instrument, as it can really produce one sound, but is usually played as a backing percussion giving the depth to the song and rhythm section.
+As well as other percussion instruments, the cowbell is not meant to be played as a solo instrument, as it can produce one sound, but is usually played as a backing percussion giving depth to the song and rhythm section.

 It is also still used as a farming tool and is used by sports fans around the world just for its noise–making abilities, which are truly magnificent.